GlacioHack/xdem/doc/source/dem_class.md

 ```

 ## Statistics

-The {func}`~gu.Raster.get_stats` method allows to extract key statistical information from a DEM in a dictionary.
+The {func}`~xdem.DEM.get_stats` method allows to extract statistical information from a DEM in a dictionary.

 - Get all statistics in a dict:
 ```{code-cell} ipython3